Kaspersky Antivirus Review

 Scans

-We also appreciated that the software automatically postponed its tasks when the computer was running on battery or when the disks were running at high loads, reducing slowdowns.
-And we were grateful that Kaspersky allowed us to easily opt out of seeing special offers or receiving advertising from the company within the app.
-All in all, the app provided an experience that we found straightforward and customizable, and we appreciated the simple, easy to navigate design.
+Kaspersky also postponed tasks when the computer was running on its battery or the disks were running at high loads.
+We liked that Kaspersky let us easily opt out of seeing advertising from the company inside the app.
+All in all, the app provided an experience that we found straightforward and customizable.

 Kaspersky Overall Performance